mattcossins-arm/Arm-Developer-Labs-Staging/docs/Research/research.md

 ## Research Areas of High Interest to Arm

-// Input themes

-### Example Projects
-// filtre out projects that are PhD level
+Coming soon

+Example research projects that both industrially relevant to the Arm ecosystem and exciting for academia are available on the left-hand side navigation bar.

 ## Collaborate with Arm